A trip to Scandinavia in tandem hasn't been done before although Sly has seen the Little Mermaid up close and yes, it is a disappointment.

 SPO ENGLAND 1 - 1 SWEDEN (MELLBERG)

 With Djurgården off the bench and, quite frankly, playing a blinder, things are getting tactical since Stockholm's main visitor attractions are up against now.
 Before you get to the woods and the parkland, you'll pass the themepark, Gröna Lund.

 It's relatively modest but also hosts outdoor concerts in the summer with Marley, Joplin and Hendrix all playing here in its heyday.

-There's Glastonbury and its funfair, of sorts, but never having been, they can't be confidently compared.
-Not never been to Alton Towers, neither, so the best that can be done is this one in Seaton Carew...
+Not never been to Alton Towers, neither, so the best that can be done is one like this in Seaton Carew, advantage Sweden...

 SPO ENGLAND 1 - 2 SWEDEN (MELLBERG)